Enalmada/nextjs-boilerplate/README.md

 - vitest with bun vs node.
 There were bugs that are [being worked on](https://github.com/oven-sh/bun/issues/4145#issuecomment-1725759116).
   - can't switch tests completely to bun until it has [module mock](https://github.com/oven-sh/bun/issues/5394) support
 - figure out a good way for demo to get into /admin side of things
+- setup dependency checking on github actions with Renovate
+- playwright tests running with each build and across admin

 ## Alternatives and Inspiration